h8d13/Vase/README.md

 ```

 > [!TIP]
 > By default you are already root in the ISO env.
+You can use args: `-h --help` you can for example use: `--debug --verbose` for dev.

+You can also obviously try other contributors' [forks](https://github.com/archlinux/archinstall/forks?include=active&page=1&period=2y&sort_by=last_updated)
+And do some testing by `git clone -b branch_name` !

 ## Mor tips in the menu